learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 ### SVD in Python

 Scipy has a straightforward implementation of SVD to help us avoid all the complex steps of SVD.
-We can use `svds()` function to decompose a matrix as shown below.
+We can use the `svds()` function to decompose a matrix as shown below.
 We ill use `csc_matrix()` to create a sparse matrix object.

 ```python